 “I would never have dreamed that I would be able to produce such good quality videos without having any drawing skills myself.
 As a beginner with Cartoon Animator, you can start animating right away..
 I can make cartoon videos in this quality without ever having studied animation or art and without a large team behind me.”Markus Sosnowski – 2D Animator / Content Developer

 Q: Hello Markus, can you tell us about the work you’re doing with Cartoon Animator?

 Sure.
 I come from Reutlingen (Germany) and my great passion is my children’s song project, which I have been running on YouTube since the end of 2015.

 When my first-born daughter Lea was born in October 2015, I wrote my first nursery rhyme for her; “Wenn der Mann im Mond das Licht ausknippst” [When the man in the moon turns off the light].
 The feedback on the song was so positive at the time that I decided to publish the song with a video on YouTube.

 The song was the starting point for my children’s song project, the ‘Kinderliedergarten‘.
 Over time, I also started developing my own content for my children’s channel and finally decided to sell it in the Reallusion Marketplace.

 Q: Markus what made you choose Cartoon Animator as the platform to create your content?

-When I started my YouTube channel in 2015, I had no idea about animation.
+When I started my YouTube channel in 2015, I had no idea about animation, not to mention 2D animation software.
 I was already active on YouTube by then, but I was more concerned with videography.
 The first videos that I produced for my ‘Kinderliedergarten‘ were therefore all kept very simple and yet incredibly complex and time-consuming to be animated with keyframes.